23Piano/A-Physics-Informed-Deep-Learning-Liquid-Crystal-Camera-with-Data-Driven-Diffractive-Guidance/README.md

 # A-Physics-Informed-Deep-Learning-Liquid-Crystal-Camera-with-Data-Driven-Diffractive-Guidance
-This repository contains the replication code for the research paper“A Physics-Informed Deep Learning Liquid-Crystal Camera with Data-Driven Diffractive Guidance” conducted by the team led by Professor Zhang Xinyu at the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology.
+This repository contains the replication code for the research paper“A Physics-Informed Deep Learning Liquid-Crystal Camera with Data-Driven Diffractive Guidance”.
 The project aims to reproduce and verify the results and findings presented in the paper using TensorFlow 2.4 and Python 3.8.

 Key Features: